kovvalsky/LangPro/README.md

 LangPro is a tableau-based theorem prover for natural logic and language.
 See the [online demo](http://naturallogic.pro/langpro).

-Given a set of premises and a hypothesis in natural languge, LangPro tries to find out semantic relation between them: `entailment`, `contradiction` or `neutral`.
+Given a set of premises and a hypothesis in natural language, LangPro tries to find out semantic relation between them: `entailment`, `contradiction` or `neutral`.
 For this, LangPro needs CCG (Combinatory Categorial Grammar) derivations of the linguistic expressions in order to obtain Lambda Logical Forms (LLFs) from them via the LLFgen (LLF generator) component.
-The architecture is depicetd below:
+The architecture is depicted below:
 ```
 ____________    ________             ___________      ________________________    __________
 |Premises &|    | CCG  | derivations |   LLF   | LLFs |Tableau Theorem Prover|    |Semantic|